Toyota Camry: Sales

 Competing with mainstream and more affordable models in Western markets, for other export markets in Asia and Latin America, the Camry is seen as a luxury car where it sells strongly (and serves as Toyota's flagship vehicle along with the Land Cruiser).
-In the United States, except for 2001, the Camry was the best-selling passenger car from 1997 through 2020, and was the best-selling sedan as of 2024.
+In the United States, as of 2025, the Camry has been the best-selling passenger car each year since 2002, also holding the title from 1997 to 2000.
 Despite international success, and early success in Japan, the later wide-body models have been a low-volume model in its home market.
 However, since the introduction of the XV50 Camry in 2011, sales of the wide-body models in Japan have resurged, thanks, in large part, to the inclusion of Toyota's Hybrid Synergy Drive system.

-The Camry is also a prolific seller within Australia.
-The Camry has profited within its medium-sized class, where it has been its best selling since 1993, beating traditional competitors including the Mazda6, as well as contemporary ones in that of the Ford Mondeo and Škoda Superb.
+The Camry has profited within its medium-sized class.
+In Australia it has been a best-seller since 1993, beating traditional competitors including the Mazda6, as well as the contemporary Ford Mondeo and Škoda Superb.
 The Middle East, as well as Eastern Europe, each have seen the Camry sell well, with Western Europe previously having small amounts exported.